Sal-Adrian/Keys-of-Life/README.md

 Don't have too many notes playing at once.
 I suggest keeping it less than 6.

-"Insen" Scale: Turn on "Random"
+"Insen" & "In" Scale: Turn on "Random"